 - Ice Cream Container (any other airtight container will work, I do just really like these – the longer shape lets you drag the ice cream scoop to get the perfect round scoop!)

 IF you are making it with fruit (I did mine with peaches!), start by prepping the fruit.
 Slice and (if applicable) peel the fruit, and let it sit for an hour or so with 1/2 cup sugar and the lemon juice.
 This is going to release the juices of the fruit into a syrupy liquid!
+I put mine in a bowl but you could also use a large plastic bag.

 I have FEELINGS on how the fruit should be prepped.
 Some people just mash the fruit but I like it to be in small chunks.
 After an hour or so, mash up the fruit and juices with a potato masher (or a fork) OR, stick it into a blender and lightly blend (my preferred route).
 You do not want big chunks of fruit.
 Trust me on this one (I had a failed attempt using larger chunks!), it won’t freeze as well but also when it does freeze you just don’t want big hard chunks of fruit.